Some Entanglement Survives Most Measurements: Abstract

 \section{Abstract}

 To prepare quantum states and extract information, it is often assumed that one can perform a perfectly projective measurement.
-Such measurements can achieve an uncorrelated system and environment.
-However, perfectly projective measurements can be difficult or impossible to perform.
-Using a sequence of weak measurements, we show that entanglement cannot be removed unless one of the measurement operators becomes perfectly projective through an extreme limiting process.
-Removing initial correlations and the scenario where measurement outcomes are not tracked are also discussed.
+Such measurements can achieve an uncorrelated system and environment state.
+However, perfectly projective measurements can be difficult or impossible to perform in practice.
+We investigate the limitations of repeated non-projective measurements in preparing a quantum system.
+For an $n$-qubit system initially entangled with its environment and subsequently prepared with measurements, using a sequence of weak measurements, we show that some entanglement remains unless one of the measurement operators becomes perfectly projective through an extreme limiting process.
+Removing initial (unentangled) correlations between a system and its environment and the scenario where measurement outcomes are not tracked are also discussed.
+We present results for $n$-qubit and $n$-dimensional input states.

 {\it Introduction}.-- Quantum information processing theory relies on the supposition of perfectly projective measurements in many instances.
 They are used for state preparation, error correction and generally for defining completely positive trace-preserving maps \cite{Nielsen_Chuang_Textbook_2011}.
-However, they have been under scrutiny recently for the thermodynamics costs of the implementation \cite{Guryanova_2020IdealProjMeasHaveInfiniteResourceCost,Guryanova_2020IdealProjMeasHaveInfiniteResourceCost,Masanes_2017AGenDerivAndQuantOfThe3rdLawOfThermo, Taranto_2021LandauerVSNernstWhatIsTheTrueCostOfCoolingAQuantSys}.
+However, they have been under scrutiny recently for the thermodynamics's costs of the implementation \cite{Guryanova_2020IdealProjMeasHaveInfiniteResourceCost,Guryanova_2020IdealProjMeasHaveInfiniteResourceCost,Masanes_2017AGenDerivAndQuantOfThe3rdLawOfThermo, Taranto_2021LandauerVSNernstWhatIsTheTrueCostOfCoolingAQuantSys}.
 This begs the questions, what can be done in practice?
 What are the implications of restriction to measurements that are not perfectly projective?